-- To the extent you have those skills and enjoy using them, weave them into your LinkedIn profile and resume.
+- If you have those skills and enjoy using them, weave them into your LinkedIn profile and resume.

 - Also, add them to the Skills section of your LinkedIn profile.

-Because they’re table stakes keywords, your competitors have those skills on their LinkedIn profiles.
-Thus, if you don’t have them on your profile and resume, you might not even clear the low hurdles for getting interviews.
+Because they’re table stakes keywords.
+Your competitors have those skills on their LinkedIn profiles.
+Thus, you might not get interviews if you don’t have them on your profile and resume.

-If you’re a career advisor and your client can’t describe their skills, show them Career Explorer right away.
+If you’re a career advisor and your client can’t describe their skills, show them Career Explorer.
 What a self-esteem booster!

 2. How to Identify Career Paths